 In addition to helping you focus and keeping the inches off your waistline, a good night’s sleep can also help protect and strengthen your memory.
 Research has show than those who don’t get their eight hours have a harder time receiving information, judging situations and accessing previously learned information.

 Of course, the best way to get around this is to keep a diary.
 And there are some great journals out there, as you can see below.
 Happily, engaging in such a cathartic and manual activity before bedtime can also help you wind down before bed.
 Win-win.

 Aspinal of London Large Diary

 Montblanc Fine Stationery Open Diary

 Getting shut-eye increases concentration and productivity

-From cognition and concentration to productivity and performance, sleep really is a magic thing when it comes to your mental wellbeing.
+From cognition and concentration to productivity and performance, sleep really can be magic when it comes to your mental wellbeing.
 Sleep deprivation, then, is a bad, bad thing.
-Your problem-solving skills will decrease and you’ll make more errors in daily life than you would if you had your requisite 8 hours of shut-eye.
+Your problem-solving skills will decrease and you’ll make more errors in daily life if you don’t get your requisite eight hours.

 Bang & Olufsen Beoplay M5

 Bowers & Wilkins T7 Speaker